-2.2 Old Kingdom Egypt; Architecture and the Afterlife

-- 1) Old Kingdom Egypt -c.
-2686 2181 BCE - About 3000 BCE Egypt was centralized into a single state under a diefied monarch, a king that later was called a pharaoh, meaning "great house." - \ Upper and Lower Egypt were the kingdoms that were unified - · Upper Egypt was the upper part of the river, therefore the farthest south - · Lower Egypt was the lower part of the river, therefore the farthest north (the delta) - The pharaoh was the son of Ra (pronounced RAY), the Egyptian Sun God... compare w Sumerian Sun God Anu, and Greek Sun God Helios.
+- 2.2 Old Kingdom Egypt; Architecture and the Afterlife - 1) Old Kingdom Egypt c.
+2686 2181 BCE - About 3000 BCE Egypt was centralized into a single state under a diefied monarch, a king that later was called a pharaoh, meaning "great house." - Upper and Lower Egypt were the kingdoms that were unified - Upper Egypt was the upper part of the river, therefore the farthest south - Lower Egypt was the lower part of the river, therefore the farthest north (the delta) - The pharaoh was the son of Ra, the Egyptian Sun God... compare w Sumerian Sun God Anu, and Greek Sun God Helios.
 Ra traveled across the sky during course of day. - · Mortuary Architecture permanent stone built with great geometrical precision - · Palace Architecture in north, similar to Mesopotamia, pleated mud walls - · Domestic Architecture impermanent, med, bundled reeds, matted papyrus - 2) Some building types mastaba and pyramid - The mastaba (tumulus) a burial mound.
 Perimeter of stone or brick, contained a secret burial chamber and entranceway, then infilled with sand.
-Mastaba is arabic for "bench." - · The mastaba is a building block of the pyramid - The pyramid became the tomb that provided for the pharaoh's afterlife.
-The pyramid was a solidified remaking of the pharaoh's palace (of sorts) to house the pharaoh's spirit, or ka... imperfectly defined as the spiritual connection between the body and the soul.
+Mastaba is arabic for "bench."

+Mastaba a building block of a pyramid

+The pyramid became the tomb that provided for the pharaoh's afterlife.
+The pyramid was a solidified remaking of the pharaoh's palace (of sorts) to house the pharaoh's spirit, or ka...